 Public dissemination of derivatives data provides important information to the OTC derivatives market by facilitating price discovery.
-This will allow market participants to value existing derivatives more accurately and to assess whether they are achieving quality execution when entering into new derivatives.
+This will allow market participants to value existing derivatives more accurately and to assess the pricing they receive when entering into new derivatives.

-Despite the importance of transparency, we appreciate the importance of maintaining the anonymity of OTC derivative counterparties in the context of public dissemination of transaction-level data.
-The publication of transaction-level data, even anonymised data, could potentially allow market participants to determine the identity and amount of exposure under derivatives of one or both of the counterparties to a specific derivative through, for example, the size and/or underlying interest of the derivative.
-The indirect identification of counterparties to a derivative could make future transactions in derivatives, including derivative hedging the risks of a particular published derivative, more difficult and expensive as market participants adjust pricing in anticipation of the counterparties' immediate hedging needs.
+While transparency can be beneficial, we also appreciate the importance of maintaining the anonymity of OTC derivative counterparties in the context of public dissemination of transaction-level data.
+The publication of transaction-level data, even anonymized data, could allow market participants to determine the identity and amount of exposure of one or both of the counterparties to a specific derivative through, for example, the size and/or underlying interest of the derivative.
+The indirect identification of counterparties to a derivative could make future transactions in derivatives, including derivatives hedging the risks resulting from a particular published derivative, more difficult and expensive if market participants take advantage of the information to adjust pricing in anticipation of the counterparties' immediate hedging needs.
 This is a particularly relevant risk for counterparties engaged in derivatives related to asset classes that are relatively illiquid in the Canadian market.

-To effectively protect the anonymity of counterparties while providing appropriate transparency, we propose to limit, through proposed Appendix C, the application of the transaction-level public dissemination requirement to OTC derivatives relating to only certain asset classes and underlying benchmarks that exhibit sufficient market activity to make it difficult to identify a specific counterparty.
-Proposed Appendix C also provides for additional anonymising measures, such as the rounding and capping of notional amounts, to further protect counterparty identity without eliminating the value of the published information to the market.
+Therefore, to protect the anonymity of counterparties while providing appropriate transparency, we have limited the dissemination of transaction-level data to OTC derivatives of asset classes and underlying benchmarks that exhibit sufficient market activity to make it difficult to identify a specific counterparty.
+Appendix C also provides for anonymising measures, such as the rounding and capping of notional amounts, to further protect counterparty identity without eliminating the value of the published information to the market.
+Capping levels for each asset class and category were determined by assessing the unique characteristics of each asset class including the relative size and frequency of trades.